dkvz/dkvz-blog-backend/README.md

 - [x] Create a limited length fixture instead of the full wordlist.
 - [ ] I'm not sure cloning the connection pool for almost every request is the way to go in db/mod.rs.
 Maybe it's how the "pool" gets used the most efficienctly though.
 - [ ] Similar remark with cloning the SyncSender in stats/mod.rs, search for "TODO".
+- [ ] I get the author name in full_article_mapper for every single article (old API does that too), I should add it to the actual query, possibly with a LEFT JOIN.
+I'm not sure that would even be faster though, especially with SQLite.
+Search function already includes fetching username in the query.